AstroWIT (noun): mental sharpness and inventiveness in astrophysics; keen intelligence.

 Maike Clausen (Exchange student from MPIA, 2021-2022) — current PhD student at the University of Edinburgh

-Roxana Popescu (UMass Amherst, 2019-2022, 2nd year project) — current UMass graduate student
+Roxana Popescu (UMass Amherst, 2019-2022, 2nd year project) — current PhD student at UMass

 Dr. Mohammad Akhshik (University of Connecticut, 2016-2022, PhD Thesis) — Senior Quantitative Analyst in Finance/Energy at Quant in Baltimore MD